Explore the sights along the Seine... passing by the painted landscapes and seaside villages of this French cultural hub

 French kings made Paris the economic, political, religious and cultural capital of France, while Normandy to the north became English territory and continually fought, unsuccessfully, to take Paris and its surrounds.
 After Joan of Arc, champion of the French king, was tried by English sympathizers and burned at the stake in Rouen in 1431, her ashes were thrown into the Seine River from the Mathilde Bridge.

 The French Monarchy

-The Seine remains central to French life, culture, and identity.
-The port of Le Havre at the mouth of the Seine is France’s largest international shipping port, and the river runs through the wealthiest and most populated of the twenty-seven administrative regions of France, known as Île-de-France or the Paris Region.
+The Seine remains central to French life, culture and identity.
+The port of Le Havre at the mouth of the Seine is France’s largest international shipping port, and the river runs through the wealthiest and most populated of the 27 administrative regions of France, known as Île-de-France or the Paris Region.
 This district has more residents than Austria, Belgium, Finland, Portugal, Norway or Sweden.
-Economically, Île-de-France is the world’s fourth largest – and Europe’s wealthiest and largest – regional economy.
+Economically, Île-de-France is the world’s fourth largest, and Europe’s wealthiest and largest, regional economy.

-In the summer of 2002, a new Seine tradition began.
-Now every summer tons of sand, along with palm trees, beach chairs, ice cream stands, etc., are brought to the pedestrian banks of the Seine in Paris to transform them into beaches, known as Paris Plages, creating a mecca for urban sun-worshippers.
+And here’s one of the latest Seine River facts: In the summer of 2002, a new Seine tradition began.
+Now every summer, tons of sand, along with palm trees, beach chairs, ice cream stands and more, are brought to the pedestrian banks of the Seine in Paris to transform them into beaches, known as Paris Plages, creating a mecca for urban sun-worshippers.